Military Tuition Assistance

 Applicants who have used TA before, but it is the first time processing with MCAS or MCRD, the following is needed:

 - Obtain authorization from your command prior to beginning the course.

 - Applicant cannot have more than two outstanding grades.

 After registering for course/s with the school, fill out Tuition Assistance Application.

-Contact our office if you are planning on using Federal Tuition Assistance as a top-up so we can review with you all of your options to help you maximize your benefit eligibility.
+Contact the Veterans Educational Benefits Office if you are planning on using Federal Tuition Assistance as a top-up so we can review with you all of your options to help you maximize your benefit eligibility.